#1 Icky shota/loli characters

 Oh yeah, this is actually a fantasy anime.
 Forgot to mention that.

 The school Kouta attends is actually a place where disguised yokai come to study and work side-by-side with regular Humans.
-While Kouta is just a regular boy, Chizuru and her brother are actually fox spirits, with others friends and rivals covering a variety of other folklore creatures.
+While Kouta is just a regular boy, Chizuru and her brother are actually fox spirits, with other characters covering a variety of folklore creatures.
 It sounds like a significant detail, but it really isn’t.

-These characters can transform into their true selves and will do so from time to time, but there is rarely a reason to do so because this is just an ecchi romcom series.
-There are a few action scenes, but these are so spaced apart that entire episodes go by without the fantasy setting being meaningfully addressed at all.
-At best, the characters will throw some animal-themed insults at each other.
+These characters can transform into their true selves and will do so from time to time, but there is rarely a reason to do so.
+This is just an ecchi romcom anime, so why would transformations be necessary?
+There are a few action scenes, but these are so spaced apart that entire episodes go by without them.
+Outside of the characters using animal-themed insults for each other, the fantasy aspect is entirely ignored.

 I am already not a fan of Japanese folklore, but Kanokon was such a half-assed attempt at it that even I felt underwhelmed.